brorarangers/brorarangers.github.io/_posts/2016-07-09-sponsorship-packages.md

 ##### Pitchside Advertising Board:

-£350 per season, which includes Artwork and production of Board.
+£350 per season, which includes artwork and production of board.

 Plus full exposure on our website.